Zuellni/ComfyUI-Custom-Nodes/README.md

 ```
 git -C custom_nodes\Zuellni pull
 ```
-All models are downloaded to the `.cache` directory.
+All required models are downloaded to to the `.cache` directory automatically.
 ## Aesthetic Nodes
 Name | Description
 :--- | :---